1924–25 Montreal Canadiens season: NHL Championship

-Finals
+Final

 Over in the Western Canada Hockey League, the third place Victoria Cougars won their league championship and would face the Montreal Canadiens for the Stanley Cup championship.
 Victoria easily beat Montreal three games to one out-scoring the Canadiens 16 to 8.
 Games one, three and four of the series were played at the Patrick Arena in Oak Bay, a suburb municipality of Victoria, British Columbia; game two was played at the larger Denman Arena in Vancouver.
 This marks the first, and last, time since the inception of the NHL (1917) that a non-NHL team won the Stanley Cup.
-As a foot-note, the Seattle Metropolitans could have claimed the Stanley Cup during the flu cancelled season of 1919, but chose not to as a display of good-sportsmanship.
+As a foot-note, the Seattle Metropolitans could have claimed the Stanley Cup during the flu-cancelled season of 1919, but chose not to as a display of good-sportsmanship.